Oscar Solbert: World War II

 With his military background, it was only natural that Solbert should return to the service in World War II.
 Here, again, he performed unusual services for which his background and international experience fitted him so well.
-He went early in the year to England, where his friend, Anthony Drexel Biddle, was assigned as Ambassador to the European governments in exile in London.
+He went in January 1943 to England, where his friend, Anthony Drexel Biddle, was assigned as Ambassador to the European governments in exile in London.
 It was a peculiarly difficult task to deal with governments which had no one to govern, and whose interests were not always wholly compatible with those of the warring allies, but Solbert's tact and personal knowledge of most of the countries he was dealing with won him the highest commendation from Ambassador Biddle and his charges.
-In 1943, while still a Colonel, he became Chief of Special Services, Communications Zone, European Theater of Operations, and was promoted to Brigadier General in recognition of his successful work in organizing and directing entertainment, recreational, and educational programs for the men of that Theater.
+In July 1943, while still a Colonel, he became Chief of Special Services, Army Service Forces and Communications Zone, European Theater of Operations, and was promoted to Brigadier General in October 1944 in recognition of his successful work in organizing and directing entertainment, recreational, and educational programs for the men of that Theater.
 During this time, he intervened in General Patton's ongoing feud with Bill Mauldin, of whose cartoons he was a fan.
 Solbert was awarded the Legion of Merit and a Bronze Star Medal for his World War II service.
 At the war's end, he returned to Kodak as a member of the executive staff until his retirement from the company in 1949.